High-stakes games: Tencent rolls the dice on mobile

 "We're going to buy into high-end game developers and start developing free-to-play content for developing markets," Steve Gray, the executive in charge of game development at Tencent, told Reuters at a gaming industry panel in Shanghai last month.

-Investors in Tencent, which is more than 30 percent owned by South African media group Naspers Ltd (NPNJn.J), hope WeChat's hook into game players will boost revenue.
-The company's shares have risen around 48 percent so far this year, the best performer on the Hang Seng index .HSI, valuing Tencent at around $88 billion.
+Investors in Tencent, which is more than 30 percent owned by South African media group Naspers Ltd, hope WeChat's hook into game players will boost revenue.
+The company's shares have risen around 48 percent so far this year, the best performer on the Hang Seng index, valuing Tencent at around $88 billion.

 The company on Tuesday denied a newspaper report that it plans to list WeChat as a spin-off company in Singapore.

-Unlike rivals Baidu Inc (BIDU.O), the owner of China's biggest Internet search engine, and Alibaba Group ALIAB.UL, the country's leading e-commerce company, whose first-quarter revenue of $959 million and $1.38 billion, respectively, depended mostly on advertising, Tencent's quarterly revenue of $2.18 billion was fuelled by computer games such as its popular "League of Legends".
+Unlike rivals Baidu Inc, the owner of China's biggest Internet search engine, and Alibaba Group, the country's leading e-commerce company, whose first-quarter revenue of $959 million and $1.38 billion, respectively, depended mostly on advertising, Tencent's quarterly revenue of $2.18 billion was fuelled by computer games such as its popular "League of Legends".

 Tencent announces its second-quarter results later on Wednesday.